-Our Group employs EWRM framework as a standardised approach to manage our risks and opportunities effectively.
+Our Group employs an Enterprise-Wide Risk Management (EWRM) framework as a standardised approach to effectively manage our risks and opportunities.
 The EWRM framework provides our Board and management with a tool to anticipate and manage both the existing and potential risks, taking into consideration changing risk profiles as dictated by changes in business strategies, external environment and/or regulatory environment.